Daily Air Emissions Report

 New-Indy is continuously monitoring hydrogen sulfide in various locations both at the Catawba Mill and in surrounding neighborhoods.
 The report below shows hydrogen sulfide levels as reported by New Indy.
 The report is updated daily.

 From May 13 – June 29, 2021, the Environmental Protection Agency (EPA) reported the results of hydrogen sulfide samplings from 10 different locations in York and Lancaster Counties, South Carolina, and Union County, North Carolina.
-In accordance with their issued Order, EPA discontinued their community monitoring program on June 30, 2021.
-The historical EPA monitoring results can be found here on our website.
+In accordance with its issued Order, EPA discontinued its community monitoring program on June 30, 2021.
+The historical EPA monitoring results can be found HERE.

 Download Daily Reports

 What do the daily graphs from air monitoring stations show?

 Is the community’s drinking water impacted from the New-Indy wastewater discharge?